 A water system with an ERP alone would be considered only “Prepared” in the spectrum of fragile to resilient.

-A key consideration here is that elements that impact a water system can be within or outside the operators’ control.
+A key consideration in this emergency preparedness spectrum is that elements that impact a water system can be within or outside the operators’ control.
 Where a water system lies in the spectrum of fragile to resilient is dependent on 3 broad factors:

 Elements that operators of the water system manage and have control over.
 Good examples of this are the assets and resources the water system uses to manage the delivery of clean water.